skippy-io/skippy-tutorials/getting-started-with-gradle-and-junit5/README.md

 }
 ```
-Note: We will refer to tests that are annotated with `@ExtendWith(Skippy.class)` as skippified tests.
+Note: We will refer to tests that are annotated with `@Skippified` as skippified tests.

 `StringUtilsTest` tests the `StringUtil` class and is a standard (e.g., non-skippified) JUnit test:
 ```java